 If there’s anything more difficult than hiring great talent, it’s retaining it.

-Although creative perks like funky office spaces and flexible work hours are interesting incentives, it is observed that healthcare, wellness and insurance benefits tend to be vital differentiators against competition.
+Although creative perks like funky office spaces and flexible work hours are interesting incentives, it is observed that healthcare, wellness, and insurance benefits tend to be vital differentiators against the competition.
 A compelling benefits program, along with the right pay structure, can serve as the “push” top candidates need to sign the offer letter.

 However, providing attractive benefits isn’t enough.
 Partnering with a top benefits provider is only half the job done.

 The real challenge employers face is to ensure employees make the most of these benefits.
-This can get tricky as employees aren’t equipped to comprehend the various options and navigate fine print of packages on offer which leads to them selecting options that are a poor fit.
+This can get tricky as employees aren’t equipped to comprehend the various options and navigate the fine print of packages on offer which leads to them selecting options that are a poor fit.
 This, in turn, creates a sub-par user experience and nullifies what the company was using as a retention tool.

 To counter this, benefits administrators focus a lot on educating their employees about benefits.
-A significant portion of their time is used to liaise with benefits providers to arrange on-site trainings and clinics for employees.
+A significant portion of their time is used to liaise with benefits providers to arrange on-site training and clinics for employees.
 However, such training sessions are not only time-consuming & costly to organize for employers, they are vastly repetitive and redundant.